freddiehaddad/tetris/README.md

 </details>

 In the end I'm happy with how the custom rotation system turned out.
-It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun).
+It vaguely follows the mantra "if the rotation looks like it could reasonably work visually, it should" (+ some added kicks for flexibility and fun :-), hence it's name, *Ocular* rotation system[.](https://ocularnebula.newgrounds.com/)

 <details>